Smart Start Checking

 Payroll Protection Program (PPP)

-The CARES Act - US Dept of the Treasury
+US Dept of the Treasury

 For Ripco members who have been financially impacted by the COVID-19 outbreak, we are offering a low rate personal loan to help with your financial concerns.
 Loan funds can be used for purposes such as paying bills, supplement loss of income and to cover any other critical expenses related to COVID-19.